smarkm/katacoda-scenarios/snmptool/step1.md

 ## Task

-Now just prepare the test env. if you got `snmpd is runing` means all down well.
+Now just prepare the test env. if you got `snmpd already install successfully` means all done well. please continue